Skip to main content

 Potential solutions for incontinence may include lifestyle changes such as pelvic floor exercises, bladder retraining, or a weight loss plan.
 Additionally, you may need medication, electric stimulation therapy, or surgery in cases of severe male incontinence.

-Your healthcare professional may also recommend incontinence products to help manage this issue.
+Your healthcare professional may also recommend incontinence supplies or intermittent catheters to help fully drain the bladder.

 Call Toll-Free (877) 688-2729